 Everywhere the sound of

 Many thanks everyone who has helped to contribute to this web site, including Farley David, (Valerie's cousin).
+Also, many thanks to Valerie's sister, Jacqueline Crooks, for sending in some special memories of when she used to play Valerie's records on her Dansette record player.

 Photographs and images used on this site are courtesy of the original providers, and permission has been sought to use these on this special tribute to a great musical and stage talent, Valerie Masters.